 Boyd: Now let’s flip to how the company receives tax credits for these.

 Rohen: The Act allows employers to claim a limited refundable tax credit that would equal benefits paid to employees for E-FMLA subject to the maximum per employee.
 There is also a credit for paid sick leave.
-There isn’t much guidance at this point about the mechanics of how these will be claimed; however, the department of labor and secretary of treasury are expected to release information sooner rather than later about these.
+There isn’t much guidance at this point about the mechanics of how these will be claimed; however, the Department of Labor and Secretary of Treasury are expected to release information soon.

 Boyd: We have received several frequently asked questions with respect to this topic.
 We will try to address some of those.
 What is the effective date for these changes?